From rosé to sparkling, different types of wine call for different occasions and different food.

 Tannins are a compound found in wine skins, seeds and stems that give wine that “dry” aftertaste, especially in full-bodied wines such as Cabernet Sauvignon.
 You can also find tannins in over-brewed black tea or pomegranate juice.

 Red wine is extremely varied; you can find a light-bodied red wine like a young Beaujolais or a Zinfandel, a dry, fruity red like a Pinot Noir, or a richy and spicy vintage red like our Chateau Chocolat, which is made in a boutique winery in Portugal from four different heirloom grape varieties.
-We think it partners perfectly with our chocolates, especially those on the darker end of the spectrum; Supermilk to 100% cocoa.
+We think it partners perfectly with our chocolates, especially those on the darker end of the spectrum; Supermilk to 100% cacao.

 We’ve all thought it – is rosé wine just a mixture of red and white wine?
 In the majority of cases, no. The traditional method of making the pink-hued wine, regulated by the European Commission, is by using black grapes, but only allowing the skins to remain in the juice for a few hours (generally 12-36) until the desired colour is achieved.